xdobry/rdfglance/Readme.md

 - The self-contained executable is only 15MB!
 - Zero runtime needed

+Try [Rdfglance WASM version](https://xdobry.github.io/rdfglance/) directly in your browser.
+The WASM version does not offer all functionality.

 ## Description

 RDFGlance allows users to easily visualize and interact with RDF data.